ivankoros/koros-site/README.md

 ## Tech stack:
 - Typescript: React
-  - Framer motion and React Spring for animation
+  - Framer motion and React Spring for animations
 - HTML/CSS: Tailwind
 - Adobe Illustrator for all custom illustrations
 - Nx for bundling and deployment